When people tell me they can’t afford to travel, I tell them that I’m probably doing it on their disposable income alone, and I'm usually right.

 So, if I can get free accommodation, food, and stuff, then what the heck did I spend $6,000 on?
-My expenses are mainly food, transportation, travel insurance, and the costs of running this ridiculously amazing website that you are on right now.
+My expenses are mainly food, transportation, and the costs of running this ridiculously amazing website that you are on right now.

 Zilch!
 Zero!
 Nada!
 Because housesitting.
 Sometimes there are gaps between the sits where I like to explore different areas or check out new cities.
 During the gaps, I'll usually do one of 3 things.

 Easily my biggest expense.
-Everything from coffee to groceries to dining out to beers.
-I love to eat and drink and this makes me super happy so I spend most of my money eating.
+Everything from coffee to fresh fruits to dining out to beers.
+I love to eat and drink and this makes me super happy so I spend most all of my money eating.

 But again, going back to slow travel, the slower you go (the more time you can stay in one place), the less you spend on travel.
 So if you stay in one place for one month, then you can usually spend less than $100 on travel to that place, depending on the distance.

-online costs: ~$42/month (or less*)
+online costs: ~$28/month (or zero*)

-Contrary to popular belief, websites do not run on unicorn magic.
-No, us website owners have to fork out actual cash to keep things things up and running.
+Website: Contrary to popular belief, websites do not run on unicorn magic.
+Us website owners have to fork out actual cash to keep things things up and running.
 I’ve seen some people get really carried away with adding on service or app or theme or plugin or whatever, but the minimalist in me likes keeping things simple.

 There you have it.
 That’s less than $6,000 USD in one year.
-This might seem awfully extreme and minimalist to some.
+This might seem extreme to some.
 I know because I see the looks of shock on people’s faces when I tell them.
 But this just happens to be how I did it.
 (And I am an extreme minimalist.)